couchbaselabs/docs-ng/content/couchbase-lite/cbl-android/cbl-android-1.0b2/cbl-android-tutorial-studio.markdown

-# Getting Started
-This section contains the information you need to start developing Android apps with Couchbase Lite.

-If you want to play with a demonstration app, you can download and run [GrocerySync](https://github.com/couchbaselabs/GrocerySync-Android) from our GitHub repository.
+## Building your first app with Android Studio
+This section describes how to build a Couchbase Lite app by using Android Studio.

-## Setting up the development environment
+### Setting up the Android Studio development environment

 Before you can build an app, you need to set up your development environment: